Family and friends describe painful uncertainty after WNBA superstar Brittney Griner's arrest in Russia - KESQ

 Fans are showing their support for Griner, with more than 26,000 people signing the “Secure Brittney Griner’s Swift and Safe Return to the U.S.” petition on Change.org as of Monday night.

-A customs official via Russian media said Griner was stopped in February at Moscow’s Sheremetyevo Airport upon arriving from New York.
+A customs official told state-owned media that Griner was stopped in February at Moscow’s Sheremetyevo Airport upon arriving from New York.

 During a search of her luggage, authorities found cannabis oil and Griner was detained, said Irina Begisheva of the Main Directorate for the Fight Against Smuggling of the Federal Customs Service.

-“A criminal case has been opened against an American citizen under section 2 of 229 YK RF (Russian law) for smuggling of a significant amount of drugs,” she said.
+“A criminal case has been opened against an American citizen under section 2 of 229 YK RF (Russian law) for smuggling of a significant amount of drugs,” she said on Russia 24, the country’s main state-owned news channel.

 Griner’s whereabouts aren’t publicly known.